MTG/DCASE-models/docs/source/tutorial.rst

  - Jupyter Notebooks that replicate some of the experiments reported in the literature
  - a web interface for sound classification as an example of a high--level application

+The :ref:`following section <example_scripts>` gives a walk-through of the example scripts provided.
+Then, the :ref:`next section <library_organization>` describes the library organization and exemplifies the use of the most important classes and functionalities.

+.. _example_scripts:

 Example scripts
 ---------------